ericoporto/ags-manual-wiki/InventoryItem.md

 readonly String InventoryItem.ScriptName;
 ```

-Gets the script name of the inventory item.
+Gets the script name of the inventory item, which serves as a unique identifier, as set in the AGS Editor.

-This is a unique identifier for inventory items and can be used for debugging or referencing specific inventory items in text properties or text files.
+This may be useful if you have a pointer to some item stored in your variable, and want to know what it actually is.
+Normally you don't need a script name, as you have an automatic global variable for each item in the game, but sometimes you may want to display it somewhere for testing purposes, or save as text for the reference.

 Example: